KolaczykResearch/CLSNA-2Party-Polarization/Data/readme.txt

-Data will be publicly available later.
+Data will be made publicly available upon acceptance of the paper for publication.